Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 - History of theatre

-Versatility is the single most important factor in obtaining work as a graduate of the drama program.
-Grand Valley theatre students have successfully completed programs in graduate schools and professional conservatories.
-They have found work in repertory theatre companies, educational theatre, modern dance companies, and arts organizations as:
+Versatility is the single most important factor in obtaining work.
+Students have successfully completed programs in graduate schools and professional conservatories, repertory theatre companies, educational theatre, modern dance companies, and arts organizations as:

 Why Study Theatre at Grand Valley?